virteal/l8/README.md

 Boxon - done.

+ECMA 6 Promise - partial, need more tests and doc.

 ECMA 6 Generators - using "yield" to break a function in steps is a nice option.
 Study phase.

 Cluster - run actors in multiple processes to get more speed on multi-core CPUs.